ariga/atlas/doc/md/guides/deploying/image.md

 To do this we can build our container image with the official [Atlas Docker image](https://hub.docker.com/r/arigaio/atlas) as [the base layer](https://docs.docker.com/engine/reference/builder/#from).

-To do this our Dockerfile should be placed in the directory _containing_ the `migrations` directory and look something like this:
+To do this, our Dockerfile should be placed in the directory _containing_ the `migrations` directory and look something like this:

 ```dockerfile title=Dockerfile